Enlarger: Automated print machines

 Automated photo print machines have the same basic elements and integrate each of the steps outlined above in a single complex machine under operator and computer control.

 Rather than project directly from the film negative to the print paper, a digital image may first be captured from the negative.
 This allows the operator or computer to quickly determine adjustments to brightness, contrast, clipping, and other characteristics.
 The image is then rendered by passing light through the negative and a built-in computer-controlled enlarger optically projects this image to the paper for final exposure.

-As a byproduct of the process a compact disc recording may be made of the digital images, although a subsequent print made from these may be quite inferior to an image made from the negative due to digitization noise and lack of dynamic range which are characteristics of the digitizing process.
+As a byproduct of the process a compact disc recording may be made of the digital images, although a subsequent print made from these may be inferior to an image made from the negative due to digitization noise and lack of dynamic range which are characteristics of the digitizing process.

 For better images, the negatives may be reprinted using the same automated machine under operator selection of the print to be made.